Devo Presents Adventures of the Smart Patrol (video game): Development

 Devo Presents Adventures of the Smart Patrol was developed and published by Inscape.
 Devo's founders Gerald V. Casale and Mark Mothersbaugh co-wrote the story to the game.
 The band was also involved with composing the music and overseeing the graphics.
+Casale approached Inscape president Michael L. Nash on his idea for a video game.
+Nash liked the idea and backed the project for development.
+The game was showcased at Inscape's booth during E3 1995.
+Casale described the game as "Devo: The Next Generation".
+It was planned for release on October 17th, 1995.

 A soundtrack album was released, featuring the tracks from the game.

 Reception

+Reception to Devo Presents was negative upon release.
 Ty Burr from Entertainment Weekly considered the game to be "a major disappointment on all counts", citing its visuals, gameplay, and buggy navigational controls.
 Joe Hutsko from GameSpot criticized the game for being impossible to beat.